soz-live/soz-live.github.io/about.md

 ## The Vision

 The vision is to provide a better way of programming Lisp in CAD with immediate benefits to the coder, the user and the community.
-By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project aims to create a niche product not seen before.
+By combining the functionality that **SOZ** provides, with the visual experience of **LIVE**, the project aims to create a niche product capable of providing the user with a means of generating itarative models and the coder with a basis to develop the project's code-base into new directions.

 ## Timeline

 ### Past (2013 - 2024)

 The SOZ-LIVE project has been developed for the last 10 years with a team of one and as a closed source project.
 Initially developed to draw entities in CAD that were unavailable or took a long time to draw, it has grown to take a more all encompassing approach.
-The addition of the LIVE User Interface and a dynamic DCL based GUI has increased the functionality of the project.
+The recent additions of the LIVE User Interface and a dynamic DCL based GUI has increased the functionality and useability of the project.

 ### Present